 Since The Narrows is a slot canyon, there is always the risk of a flash flood, so check the weather and do not go on the hike if there is any chance of rain in the forecast.
 Rainfall from miles away can also cause flash floods in The Narrows so check the forecast for neighboring cities.

-FOLLOW Andrea on Instagram at https://www.instagram.com/savory_escape
+FOLLOW Savory Escape on Instagram

 UNITED STATES, Wyoming

-Jenn and Darin from By Land and Sea
+Recommended by: Jenn and Darin from By Land and Sea

 Difficulty Level: Difficult

 The Mirror Lake trail is located deep in Wyoming’s Bighorn Mountains.
 The nearest towns are Buffalo and Ten Sleep.
-From either of these spots, you will need to take the scenic drive through Highway 16, a curvy mountain road,for some time.
+From either of these spots, you will need to take the scenic drive through Highway 16, a curvy mountain road for some time.
 Once you are off of the main road, you will drive another 6 miles on a dirt road until you reach East Ten Sleep Lake, where you will catch the trailhead.
 While there are tons of cars, you won’t see too many people around.
 You are well within the middle of nowhere and about to embark on an even more isolated experience.